sahilohe/python_blockchain/README.md

 # python_blockchain - learning Blockchain Technology

 it's a simple blockchain made in Python.
-Will soon implement Proof of Work / Proof of Stake
+Will soon implement Proof of Stake